-94 points and Gold / Best of Class Award - West Coast Wine Competition
+94 points Best of Class 2021 West Coast Wine Competition

 Rumpelstiltskin Wines is our endeavor to bring some of the more unusual and obscure wine styles from the old world but made from local grapes.
 Appassimento is both the name for our red wine and the name of a traditional winemaking process in Northern Italy that involves partially air-drying whole clusters of grapes after they are harvested.
 This technique produces a more concentrated wine than the grapes would normally make.
 The most well-known example of Appassimento is Amarone from Italy’s Valpolicella region.